quangbestdev/tmp-dev-challenge/README.md

 ## Instructions

 - clone this repository (when done, please email us the link to it and we will run it locally ourselves.
-Do not deploy it anywhere, or open any PRs on the original repo)
+No need to deploy it anywhere, or open any PRs on the original repo)
 - Build the `/blog` page, following the design as closely as possible, and use your best judgement for making it mobile-responsive.
 - You do NOT need to use the exact fonts in the design.
 Use the built-in sans-serif font already in place.
 - You do NOT need to make the header/navbar at the top.
 You can ignore it and have the top of the page just be white.